-- SOAP AND WATER When washing the boat, also wash down the Hydrovane with fresh water. - WD40 At least once a year the whole of the unit, including castings, should be cleaned well with fresh water and soap.
-When dry, the unit, again including castings, should be thoroughly sprayed with a light aerosol oil such as WD40. - SPRAY CASTINGS WITH CORROSION INHIBITOR The gray metal aluminum casting could use periodic spraying with a corrosion inhibitor, especially the brackets as they are closer to the water - > CorrosionX - ≻ T-9 - ► LPS3 - Warning: DO NOT GREASE ANYTHING!
+- SOAP AND WATER When washing the boat, also wash down the Hydrovane with fresh water. - WD40 Every few months the whole of the unit, including castings, should be cleaned well with fresh water and soap.
+When dry, the unit, again including castings, should be thoroughly sprayed with a light aerosol oil such as WD40. - SPRAY CASTINGS WITH CORROSION INHIBITOR The gray metal aluminum castings could use periodic spraying with a corrosion inhibitor, especially the Brackets as they are closer to the water - CorrosionX - ➤ T-9 - ➤ LPS3 - Warning: DO NOT GREASE ANYTHING!
 Every joint should rattle.

-If any of the axels, shafts, or bearings are removed for cleaning or adjustment (although no reason to do such), the unit should be reassembled so that there is a slight but noticeable end play between the moving parts.
+If any of the Axles, Shafts, or Bearings are removed for cleaning or adjustment (although no reason to do such), the unit should be reassembled so that there is a slight but noticeable end play between the moving parts.
 As mentioned before, the Hydrovane is designed to 'rattle' - so, do not re-set those joints to remove the 'rattle' or 'looseness'.